 Choose wisely based on the time you have available and your fitness level!
 Note that this map is extremely rough and should in no circumstances be used as an accurate map during your trail!
 Ask locals for directions, they will all be happy to help.

 Needless to say, we took the 4×4 option from Choachi town (arranged by our AirBnB for us – please message us and we can share the drivers’ details).
 At 60,000 COP or £15 each way, it was the most expensive £/km transport we’d taken since the bus down from Machu Picchu, but when we saw how much of the walk we skipped before the trail even began, we were ever so thankful for making that decision.

-Parque Aventura La Chorrera Tourist Centre
+Register at the Parque Aventura La Chorrera Tourist Centre

-When you get to the entrance of the park (to start leg 4), you’ll find the Parque Aventura La Chorrera Tourist Centre if you wish, and pre-order lunch here for your return after the hike to La Chorrera, but our recommendation is to instead eat Ropa Vieja and a mojito at the Chef Cubano restaurant next to the very start of the park’s trail – the guy who runs it is an absolute character!
+You can camp at La Chorrera Tourist Centre if you wish, and pre-order lunch here for your return after the hike to Cascada La Chorrera, but our recommendation is to instead eat Ropa Vieja and a mojito at the Chef Cubano restaurant next to the very start of the park’s trail – the guy who runs it is an absolute character!

 You’ll probably also have the simple joy of sitting next to a group of old men in traditional cowboy-style vueltiao hats sipping a beer and having a small town gossip.
 After church on a Sunday, you’ll see small bars full of these men, nattering away and playing the guitar.

 There are thermal springs near Choachí, which you can swim in, but these are best done in the late afternoon as the temperature is a few degrees hotter than Bogotá.

 To the edge of town, at the end of Calle 4, there is a giant arch (Alto de La Virgen) with the mother Mary on top; it’s not exactly an attraction but it’s a fairly interesting bit of architecture.

 If you’re a meat-lover, head over to Piqueteadero El Oriente at the top of Carrera 3, where you can order a giant platter of different meats for barely the price of a burger in the UK.

-Where to stay in Choachi
+Where to stay in Choachi, Colombia